DIARY-Top Economic Events to May 29

 WASHINGTON, D.C. - U.S. Federal Reserve's Federal Open Market Committee (FOMC) starts its two-day meeting on interest rates (to May 1)

-WELLINGTON - Reserve Bank of New Zealand holds Financial Stability Report (to May 1)
+WELLINGTON - Reserve Bank of New Zealand holds Financial Stability Report - 2100 GMT.

 WEDNESDAY, MAY 1